bahelms/super_perfundo/posts/drafts/1-13_recursive-trie.md

 ### The plan
 First, we need to think of how to model a trie in code.
-A trie is most commonly represented as a node pointing to an array of child nodes.
-This is no binary tree.
-However, this seemed inefficient to me.
-On every search, each array of nodes would also need to be searched.
+A trie is most commonly represented as a node pointing to an array of child nodes (no binary trees allowed here).
+However, this seems inefficient to me.
+On every search, each array of child nodes would need to be searched all over again.
 Is there a way to avoid this O(n) cost for every child collection?
 Maybe even get an O(1) operation?
 By George, there is! **The map** (*or hash, dictionary, associative array; wherever you're from*).